 While caring for your teeth is important, many people forget the value of caring for your gums as part of an important oral hygiene regimen.
+They are the foundation of a healthy mouth and if you’re not taking care of them, you’re really at risk for oral health issues.
 Since gums provide important support for your teeth, take good care of them and take action if you notice bleeding gums.

 Problems such as bleeding gums can be a sign that your gums are not being properly cared for and need more attention.
 While you don’t need to panic if you notice bleeding gums, you do need to take action to help prevent the progression to a more advanced form of gum disease.
 Since so many people have gingivitis and bleeding gums, people often don’t take it seriously enough.

 In fact, while research shows that one in two Americans have some form of gum disease, approximately only three percent seek professional treatment.
 According to the American Academy of Periodontology (AAP), this difference between the prevalence of gum disease and the low levels of professional treatment can likely be blamed on a lack of understanding of the effect periodontal disease can have on overall health.
 Some studies suggest that periodontitis may be associated with other health conditions such as heart disease and diabetes, so it shouldn't be taken lightly.
 The Most Common Cause

 Bleeding gums are most often caused by harmful plaque – and the millions of bacteria in it – found at or around the gum line being left to develop gingivitis.
 Gingivitis, a mild form of gum disease, may require treatment and improved oral hygiene to help eliminate it.
 If left untreated, bleeding gums and gingivitis can lead to a more serious form of gum disease called periodontitis.Other Causes